Beauty and the Beast (2017 film): Filming

-Principal photography began on May 18, 2015, taking place at Shepperton Studios in Surrey, England, nearby in the village of Cranleigh, and in Lacock, Wiltshire.
-The massive movie set of the fictional provincial town of Villeneuve (named after the author of the original fairy tale, Gabrielle-Suzanne Barbot de Villeneuve) was inspired by the town of Conques in southern France and measured 28787 sqft.
+Principal photography began on May 18, 2015, taking place at Shepperton Studios in Surrey, England, nearby in the village of Cranleigh, and in Lacock, Wiltshire.The massive movie set of the fictional provincial town of Villeneuve (named after the author of the original fairy tale, Gabrielle-Suzanne Barbot de Villeneuve) was inspired by the town of Conques in southern France and measured 28787 sqft.
+The director, Bill Condon, referred to the prestigious International Debutante Ball at the Waldorf-Astoria Hotel in New York City as inspiration for the grand ball scene.

 Filming with the principal actors concluded on August 21.
 Six days later, co-producer Jack Morrissey confirmed that production had officially wrapped.
 The castle in the film was inspired by the Château de Chambord in France.

 The Beast was portrayed with a "more traditional motion capture puppeteering for the body and the physical orientation", where actor Dan Stevens was "in a forty-pound gray suit on stilts for much of the film".
 The facial capture for the Beast was done separately in order to "communicate the subtleties of the human face" and "[capture the] thought that occurs to him" which gets "through [to] the eyes, which are the last human element in the Beast."
 The castle servants who are transformed into household objects were created with CGI animation.

 One concern was that one wrong step could lead to one of Stevens's steel stilts crushing one of Watson's feet, which could have severely disrupted production.
 To minimize that risk, the actors spent three months in pre-production and rigorously rehearsed their scenes.
 For the film's iconic dance scene, they initially practiced waltz steps on the ground, then Stevens learned how to walk on stilts, and then he learned how to waltz on stilts.

 Prior to the film's release, Bill Condon refilmed one certain sequence in the "Days in the Sun" number, due to confusion among test audiences caused by actress Harriet Jones, who looked similar to Hattie Morahan, who portrayed Agathe.
 In the original version of the scene, it was Jones' character, the Prince's mother, who sings the first verse of the song, with Rudi Goodman playing the young Prince and Henry Garrett playing his father; but in the reshot version of the scene, the singing part is given to the Prince (now played by Adam Mitchell).
 The King was also recast to Tom Turner, although Harriet Jones was still the Queen, albeit with dark hair.
 Both Goodman and Garrett's names were mistakenly featured in the original theatrical release's credits, but was later corrected in home releases.